IntersectMBO/ouroboros-network/CONTRIBUTING.md

 Please take your time to clean and format your PR's git history with the reviewer in mind.
-Very often complex changes can be split into small refactoring steps followed by new additions which are using the refactorisation.
-Please avoid including random changes into large commits which make it difficult to review.
-We recognise that formatting git history takes time and effort, but we find it much easier to discuss & review the changes, as well rebase if there are any other complex changes merged in (or it will make it easier for others to rebase on top of your committed changes).
+Very often complex changes can be split into small refactoring steps followed by new additions which are using refactorisation.
+Please avoid including random changes in large commits which make it difficult to review.
+We recognise that formatting git history takes time and effort, but we find it much easier to discuss & review the changes, as well as rebase if there are any other complex changes merged in (or it will make it easier for others to rebase on top of your committed changes).
 If you need to rebase your branch we prefer to rebase over merge (since then the actually merged changes are more explicit).